top of page

 COACHING NOTES:

-2. The Freedom of Not Chasing Impermanence
+2. Give Up Chasing Impermanence

 “That which comes and goes is not real; quit chasing it.
 It doesn't matter.